-The first 3-day commercial halibut fishing season of 2021 in federal waters off the West Coast begins next week.
-It starts on Tuesday, June 22 at 8 a.m. and ends on Thursday, June 24 at 6 p.m.
-NOAA’s Office of Law Enforcement will be conducting patrols throughout the season along with our partners.
+The first 3-day commercial halibut fishing season of 2022 in federal waters off the West Coast begins next week.
+It starts on Tuesday, June 28 at 8 a.m. and ends on Thursday, June 30 at 6 p.m.
+NOAA’s Office of Law Enforcement, along with our partners, will be out on the water and at the docks, conducting patrols throughout the season.

 Patrols will focus on ensuring compliance with the rules and regulations governing commercial halibut fishing.
 These include:

 - Permitting and vessel documentation